lucaspcamargo/qt-sonic/README.md

 ## Building

-You will need Qt 5, Box2D, and OpenAL.
-Make sure to init and update submodules, neiasound and SDL_GameControllerDB are brought in as such.
+You will need Qt 5, Box2D, SDL2 and OpenAL.
+SDL2 is used exclusively for game controller support.

+Make sure to init and update submodules,
+`neiasound` and `SDL_GameControllerDB` are brought in as such.

 Then, just build with qmake as normal.
 Example: